e-bolton1/Pet-Classification/README.md

 ![Rename Classes](tutorial/4.%20Rename%20Classes.png)

-Now you can upload all the 'good' images of both cats and dogs from this repository (found in the '"train_images"' folder) by clicking on the "Upload" button. **Note: It may take a long time if you use lots of images, but just be patient - the website will load all the images in the background.**
+Now you can upload all the 'good' images of both cats and dogs from this repository (found in the `"train_images"` folder) by clicking on the "Upload" button. **Note: It may take a long time if you use lots of images, but just be patient - the website will load all the images in the background.**

 ![Add Images](tutorial/5.%20Add%20Images.png)